Bachelor’s Degree in Nursing (BSN)

 A top goal of an LPN-to-BSN program is earning an RN license.
 After you finish your program, you should have the necessary clinical hours to apply for a license.

-Find out your state’s requirements for an RN license to make sure you’ll have what you need for this credential.
+Find out your state’s requirements for an RN license to ensure you have what you need for this credential.
 When you meet the criteria, the state board of nursing will approve your application to take the NCLEX-RN, the national licensing exam for RNs.

 To avoid wasting time and money on a program that your state doesn’t recognize, make sure your state’s board of nursing approves your LPN-to-BSN program.
 This information is available on your state board of nursing’s website, so check a program before you enroll.

-Having a BSN qualifies you for nursing positions that allow you to participate in more complex levels of decision making about patient care and services.
-Eventually, you can pursue roles in which you supervise other nurses and educate patients.
+A BSN qualifies you for nursing positions that allow you to participate in more complex levels of decision-making about patient care and services.
+Eventually, you can pursue roles where you supervise other nurses and educate patients.